borgstrom/reeve/README.md

 ```

+tl;dr

-reeve-director maintains connections to the servers, runs on at least 1 node
+* reeve-director maintains connections to the servers, runs on at least 1 node

-etcd maintains state, runs on all the director nodes (only accessible by directors)
+* etcd maintains state, runs on all the director nodes (only accessible by directors)

-reeve-agent is what executes code on behalf of the directors, runs on all nodes
+* reeve-agent is what executes code on behalf of the directors, runs on all nodes

-reeve is the client, used to interact with the servers, via the director
+* reeve is the client, used to interact with the servers, via the director

-Reeve director handles RPC on port 4195 and the event bus on 4196.
+* reeve-director handles the Raw Protocol and Command RPC on port 4195 and Control RPC on 4196.

 Reeve director nodes have persistent connections between each other to create a full mesh.
 This
 allows them to redirect and broadcast messages to each other.
 When a director starts up it